 Simple Substitutions: Use orange or yellow bell peppers for a sweeter flavor.
 Add a splash of apple cider vinegar or lime juice instead of lemon juice if refrigerating only.

-Tips for Recipe Success: Roast the tomatoes until skins burst and caramelize slightly for richer flavor.
+Tips for Recipe Success: Roast the tomatoes until the skins burst and caramelize slightly for a richer flavor.
 For more tomato preservation help, check out The Easiest Method For Peeling Tomatoes for Canning.
 Label all jars and containers with the date to keep track of freshness.

 What if my salsa is too watery?